poplarbeargi/recipe-page/README.md

 ### What I learned

-There was nothing too major when I created this.
-I just tried my best using basic HTML and CSS knowledge.
+There was nothing too major when I created this, but it helped me hone my basic CSS and HTML, especially Media Query.

 ## Author